schlamar/guimvc/doc/tutorial.rst

             Observer.__init__(self, model)

-Now you can register a callback to specific changes.
+Now you can register a callback on the change of an attribute.
 Wildcards are allowed, too::

     class MyActivatedObserver(Observer):

         def __init__(self):
             Observer.__init__(self, MyModel())
             self.register_callback('data*', callback)

     def callback(name, new, old):
         print 'notification of attribute "%s", new value: "%s"' % (name, new)